Landscape – Choosing Healthy Plants

-If you are still stumped on which plants do well in Georgia, save the plant lists you see below and choose from them plants the experts recommend for your landscape.
+If you are still stumped on which plants do well in Georgia, save the plant lists you see below and choose plants the experts recommend for your landscape.

-Georgia Gold Medal Plants are selected each year by a group of knowledgeable horticulturists, nursery owners, garden center retailers, landscape professionals, county Extension agents and faculty from the University of Georgia.
-Organized in 1993, the program’s goal is to promote the production, sale and use of superior ornamental plants in the state.
+Georgia Gold Medal Plants were selected each year by a group of knowledgeable horticulturists, nursery owners, garden center retailers, landscape professionals, county Extension agents and faculty from the University of Georgia.

 Recent introductions include:

 ‘Linde Armstrong’ cleome

 ‘Tricolor’ and ‘Chocolate’ graptophyllum

 ‘Azure Skies’ heliotrope

 ‘Tricolor’ St. John’s-Wort

 ‘Athens Rose’, ‘Lavender Popcorn’ and ‘New Gold’ lantana

 ‘Lemon Sorbet’ scabiosa